Don Rosa: Hobbies

 Rosa is an avid collector of many things, including comic books, TV Guide, National Geographic, and movie magazines, fanzines, books, White Castle memorabilia, pinball machines and movies and more.

 Rosa also grows exotic chili plants and tends nearly 30 acres of a private nature preserve with wildflower fields and numerous forest trails.
 That and taking semi-annual European signing tours to visit his fellow BarksDucks fans, takes up all of his time.
-He is also working to complete his collections of All American comic books published between 1945 and 1970.
+He is also working to complete his collections of all American comic books published between 1945 and 1970.

 Work

 In Europe, Rosa is recognized as one of the best Disney comics creators.
 Carl Barks and Rosa are among the few artists who have their name written on the covers of Disney magazines when their stories are published.
-Rosa enjoys including subtle references to his movies and comic as well as his own previous work.
+Rosa enjoys including subtle references to his favourite movies and comics as well as his own previous work.
 He normally uses about twelve panels per page, instead of the more common eight.

 Rosa has an especially large following in Finland, and in 1999, he created a special 32-page adventure featuring Scrooge McDuck for his Finnish fans called; Sammon Salaisuus (translates to The secret of the Sampo, but it is officially named The Quest for Kalevala in English), based on the Finnish national epic, the Kalevala.
 The publication of this story created a national sensation in Finland where Donald Duck and the Kalevala are important aspects of culture.
 It was published in many other countries as well.
 The cover for the comic book was a spoof of a famous painting by Akseli Gallen-Kallela.

 The latest work that Rosa has worked on is a cover for the album Music Inspired by the Life and Times of Scrooge by Tuomas Holopainen from Nightwish who is a fan of Rosa's comics.